Introduction to Student Module Evaluation (SME)

 Who needs to complete the SME?

 All undergraduate and taught postgraduate students will receive an email invitation to complete the online SME.
-You will be asked to complete an evaluation for each module before the module ends.
-The ten questions should take approximately three minutes to complete.
+You'll be asked to complete an evaluation for each module before the module ends.
+The ten questions asked should take approximately five to eight minutes to complete, depending on how detailed a response you wish to give.

 What topic areas are covered by the evaluation?